Vanherwegentim/CompSciMaster/2-Sem/Artifical Neural Networks And Deep Learning/Exam_Questions.md

 **What determines the storage capacity in associative memories?**

 The storage capacity is limited by the ability to retrieve stored information without errors and the potential interference between stored patterns.
+The ability to retrieve the information without errors is dependent on the amount of neurons given by the formula:

+$p_{max} = \frac{N}{4^*log(N)}$

+Meaning that the more neurons we have, the more patterns we can store without errors.